mozilla/extension-workshop/README.md

 If you don't want the page to be labelled as a draft (such as and when it's ready), remove `"draft-label": true` from the relevant entry in `data/content-guidelines-pages.json`.

+### Tagging

+Tags should aim to follow the AMO calendar format: `YYYY.MM.DD` with an optional `-x` suffix for cherry-picking, and an optional additional `-stage` suffix for stage deploys as mentioned below.

 ## Deployment

 All deployments for staging and production are handled via the [Releases](https://github.com/mozilla/extension-workshop/releases) page.